JavaJokers/2023/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Alex needs to do a better job of programming, and he should've put a failsafe in so the slides didn't get broken.
-He also needs to tune the PIDs.  test
+He also needs to tune the PIDs.